 “As the weeds are pulled up and burned in the fire, so it will be at the end of the age.
 The Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.
 They will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
 Then the righteous will shine like the sun in the kingdom of their Father.
 He who has ears, let him hear.”
 (Matthew 13:40-43)

-If we are proud now we will be proud after we die.
-If we tell lies now we will tell lies after we die. lf we will not forgive people now we will not forgive people after we die.
+If we are proud now, we will be proud after we die.
+If we lie now, we will lie after we die.
+If we will not forgive people, now we will not forgive people after we die.
 Why should we change?
-What power would change us that is not now available to us?
+What power would change us that is not available to us now?

 The victorious saints are being judged today, during their lifetime on the earth.
 I expect this judgment is taking place also in the spirit world.